pazzo83/QuantLib.jl/docs/source/math.rst

 .. function:: adding_data!(stat::GenericRiskStatistics, sz::Int)

     This prepares the stats collector to accept new samples.
 Because we use a matrix to store the samples and their weights, the size of the matrix has to be preallocated with the number of expected samples.
-If you are going to then add additional samples, this must be called again with the number of expected samples.
+If you are going to then add additional samples, this must be called again with the number of expected additional samples.

 .. function:: add_sample!(stat::GenericRiskStatistics, price::Float64, weight::Float64, idx::Int)